Call for Papers

 - FLINTA* (Female, Lesbian, Inter-, Trans-, A-Gender people)

-Submission deadline: May 15, 2025.
 Either an abstract (max.
 500 words) or a description of the research idea is required.
 Expect notifications of acceptance by mid to end of June.
 Conference contributions should be in English to reach a broad audience.